petechd/eq-questionnaire-schemas/style_guide.md

       ],
     };
     ```
-- In the `questionTitle` method we would return either of the two strings, based on the `isProxy` variable:
+- In the `local question`, when we need to resolve title, we call a new `questionTitle` method, again using `isProxy`:
     ```
     local questionTitle(isProxy) = (
       if isProxy == true then {